This post may contain affiliate links.

 Image Credit: Deposit Photos

-Dealing with stubborn grease stains is usually quite a hassle, whether it’s that blotch on your blouse or the oil mark on your garage floor.
+Dealing with stubborn grease stains can be quite a hassle, whether it’s a blotch on your blouse or an oil mark on your garage floor.
 Fortunately, WD-40 simplifies the process of tackling these messes.

 12 Unexpected Items in Your Garage That Deserve the Boot